History

 Completion Requirements:

-7.0 HIS credits are required meeting the following requirements:
+7.0 credits, meeting the following requirements:

-First Year: 0.5 credit from HIS101H5 or HIS102H5 or HIS103H5 or HIS104H5 or HIS105H5 or HIS106H5 or HIS107H5 or HIS108H5.
+1. 0.5 credit from HIS101H5 or HIS102H5 or HIS103H5 or HIS104H5 or HIS105H5 or HIS106H5 or HIS107H5 or HIS108H5.
+It is recommended that one of these courses be completed in the first year.

-3.0 HIS credits at the 300+level.
+4. 3.0 HIS credits at the 300+level

-0.5 HIS credits at the 400-level.
+5. 0.5 HIS credit at the 400-level

 NOTES:

 • Majors are permitted to substitute non-HIS courses for up to 1.0 HIS credits.
 All Classical Civilization and History of Religions courses in the Department of Historical Studies are suitable substitutions.
 Other substitutions will be considered on a case-by-case basis after the submission of the relevant syllabus.
+Students are invited to contact the Historical Studies Academic Advisor for further information.

 ERMAJ0652